theaaravagarwal/Aarav_BlueStampPortfolio/index.md

 4. FSR Variance

-    This algorithm is used to determine if the user's foot is
+    This algorithm is used to determine if the user's foot, which is pushing down on the fsr, is not pushing with the same amount of force at all times

     why             ∆
     how             ∆